hashicorp/terraform-getting-started-gcp-cloud-shell/tutorial/cloudshell_tutorial.md

 Unlike `terraform apply`, the _plan_ command will only show what would be changed, and never actually apply the changes directly.
-Notice that the only change we're making is to add a static IP.
-What we want is to attach the IP address to your instance.
+Notice that the only change you have made so far is to add a static IP.
+Next, you need to attach the IP address to your instance.

 Update the `network_interface` configuration for your instance like so: